Securities Commission of the Bahamas

+History

 SCB was established in 1995 by the Securities Board Act, but its mandate is now provided for by the 2011 Securities Industry Act.
 Its offices are at Poinciana House on East Bay Street, Nassau.

+Leadership

 Its executive director is Christina Rolle, who has served in this role since January 26, 2015.
 She was preceded by Hillary H. Deveaux, who served as interim executive director from September 11, 2013, until 2015.

 The commission's chairs have included Timothy Donaldson and Tonya Bastian Galanis.